Bachelor of Dermal Sciences: Overview

 • read Required Reading and make notes

-• read the additional articles etc. for information not in the Required Reading
+• read the additional articles etc., for information not in the Required Reading,

-• prepare each Reference as you read it, ensure it is written in the APA referencing style.
+• prepare each Reference as you read it, and ensure it is written in the APA referencing style.
 See the APA referencing guide for further assistance

 4. Start writing